 2. Chicken or any fowl: Also walks backward and can cause good luck to fly away!

 Also, make sure to not eat everything in sight or clean your plate.
-A little food left over symbolizes a full pantry (i.e wealth) for the year!
+A little food left over symbolizes a full pantry (i.e wealth) for the new year!